Spring 2025 Curriculum Committee Meeting Times and Location:

 All other reasons should wait until next scheduled review.

-NOTE: The next window for submission of new programs closes September 20, 2024 with an anticipated active date of Spring 2026.
+NOTE: The next window for submission of new programs closes September 19, 2025 with an anticipated active date of Spring 2027.

-• Propose a NEW program (For all types, except ADTs, you must begin with a New Program Initiation Form
+• Propose a NEW program (For all types, except ADTs, you must begin with a New Program Initiation Form)

-• AA, AS, or Certificate (low unit or traditional)
+• AA, AS, or Certificate

 • Non-Credit Certificate